Design Patterns Implementation in JavaScript

 console.log(tester); // Tester { name: 'Doe', jobType: 'Tester' }

-Instead of using Factory Pattern we can create a factory object EmployeeFactory, that enables us to create new objects,
+Instead of using Factory Pattern we can create a factory object EmployeeFactory, which enables us to create new objects,

 this.name = name;